junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 • How many mothers and children take part in an Under-Fives Program (regular check-ups and learning)?
 This kind of question will help you measure action taken.
 But to find out the result or impact of these activities on health, you will need to answer other questions such as:

-• How many children had diarrhea or signs of worms in the past month or year—as compared to before there were latrines?
+• How many children had diarrhea or signs of worms in the past month or year, as compared to before there were latrines?

-• How much was harvested this season (corn, beans, or other crops)—as compared to before improved methods were used?
+• How much was harvested this season (corn, beans, or other crops), as compared to before improved methods were used?

 • How many children show normal weight and weight-gain on their Child Health Charts (see [page 297](#page-297)), as compared to when the Under-Fives Program was started?